mhaugrud/msumcspy/_sources/ClassesBasics/MethodswithParameters.rst

 .. important::

    We can consider a negative balance to be an illegal state for an account.
 The methods in a well designed class ensure an object will never get into an illegal state.
-A class is responsible for maintaining the itegrity of its objects.
+A class is responsible for maintaining the integrity of its objects.